 I first signed up for Ting in March 2014 – that means I’ve been a happy Ting customer for over three years now!
-I thought I’d share my thoughts as to why I switched to them in the first place and why I’m still happy.
+I thought I’d share a Ting review to shine more light on why I switched to them in the first place and why I’m still happy.

 Ting recently gave me a coupon to share that will save you $25 off your first bill.
 If you’re interested in switching, here is the link to save $25: https://z6fnld2cc46.ting.com/